 1-2 crushed cloves garlic or 1/2 tsp garlic granules

 1/4 tsp garam masala

 Mix the almond flour with hot water in a small bowl and mix to form a thick paste.
 Mix all remaining ingredients together adding the the paste last.
 Add a little extra water if needed to assist the binding of the mixture.

 Get your had stuck in and form small flattened patties, place these on a lined or greased baking sheet.
 The mixture will be a bit delicate but should easily form patties that hold together well whilst baking and being turned over once.

 I didn't use any oil to coat the patties as they tasted great without, but feel free to use a light coating for extra crispness if you prefer.
 The patties can also be lightly fried on each side as an alternative to oven baking.
 I baked them for approx. 30 minutes at 180C until lightly golden.

-For further guidance on making gluten free choices please see this post.
+For further guidance on making gluten free choices please see

 For tips and info on recipe measurement conversions, ingredients, substitutions and the methods behind how I do things.... check out my 'baking tips' tab at the top of the page.